chabok-io/chabok-client-rn/react-native-chabok/README.md

 2) For testing iOS bridge you should use `cocoapods` with `1.7.5` version.

-3) For running project on android device follow the instruction:
+3) For running project on iOS device follow the instruction:

 ```
  cd ios